Bennotsi-MTG/Doomsday-Codex/limits/surgical.md

 This is a very similar set of circumstances however we actually have a higher chance of success despite a resolved SE.
 Point 1 we have a few more permutations that will work as opposed to a single potential iteration of the stack.
+We now have success if AoI is the first card or the second card after the GP as the first.
+Beyond that is does not actually matter on the ordering of the cards.

 Likewise point 2 is pretty much guaranteed to succeed as even if they re-order you will still 'draw' both LED and BW with the ability to cast it all.
 The worst case scenario here